Intra-Cellular Therapies Reports Second Quarter 2023 Financial Results and Raises 2023 CAPLYTA Sales Guidance

 - Cash, cash equivalents, restricted cash and investment securities totaled

 - ITI-1284-ODT-SL program: ITI-1284 is a deuterated form of lumateperone, a new chemical entity formulated as an oral disintegrating tablet for sublingual administration.
-We are presently evaluating ITI-1284-ODT-SL in Phase 1 studies including drug-drug interaction studies.
-We expect to commence clinical conduct in Phase 2 clinical trials in agitation in patients with probable Alzheimer’s disease, in dementia-related psychosis and certain depressive disorders in the elderly in 2023.
+We plan to initiate Phase 2 programs in generalized anxiety disorder, in psychosis in patients with Alzheimer’s disease (AD), and in agitation in patients with AD in 2023.